What is Search Engine Optimisation (SEO)?

 - Do some research.
 Which social media platforms do your clients use?
 What about your competitors – where do they share their content?
 There are some great tracking tools within many of the social media platforms, plus Google Analytics can help you track traffic to your website.

-- Don't get overwhelmed by it all.
-You don't have to know everything about every social media platform.
-I'm just getting my head around new kid on the block, Periscope.
+- Don’t get overwhelmed by it all.
+You don’t have to know everything about every social media platform.
+Some won’t suit your business.
+And there are constant changes in usage patterns.
 Spend some time doing your research, map out a content plan, then start posting.
-You don't have to post on every platform.
+You don’t have to post on every platform.
 Pick one or two to start with and see how you go.

 - Let it happen, but be prepared.
 Social media is a world of its own.
 Respect that you are putting things into a forum that lives forever (and could be seen by anyone), but that you are also talking to real people.
 If you are concerned about how to respond to comments, plan for it.
 Prepare some responses in advance or allow your followers to ‘self-moderate’.